 Can the waffles be made dairy free?

 Yes!
 You can use dairy free milk and dairy free spread/butter to make the waffles dairy free.
-I've not yet found a way to make this recipe egg free as well.
+I've not found a way to make this recipe egg free yet, but I will share when I do.

 What can you serve the waffles with?